Pedrexus/blog.phvv.me/content/programming/python-switch-if-tree/en-us.md

 initials = switch.get(names[0]).get(names[1], f"{names[0]}.")
 ```

 As shown above, the simplest way to build the _switch pattern_ in python is with the `.get(key, default=None)` method in the `dict` data structure.
-It can perform exactly what `SWITCH` proposes, but in a much more readable fashion than `if...else` trees.
+It can perform exactly what `SWITCH...CASE` proposes, but in a much more readable fashion than `if...else` trees.

 I am not saying, however, that all `if...else` statements could nor should be refactored into dictionaries.
 What I am doing is showing a pattern that is much easier to read and to edit that the previous one.
 We still have to consider the logic behind it.